 Menopause carries with it an increased risk of osteoporosis, which is itself thought to be related to changes in EC-system function in the skeletal system.
 A 2011 study found that in the osteoclasts (cells responsible for resorbing bone) of postmenopausal women diagnosed with osteoporosis, an overexpression of CB2-receptors caused osteoclast overactivity, causing bone to be resorbed too quickly.

-Menopause also affects the body’s sensitivity to insulin, and is known to cause insulin resistance (which can in turn lead to the development of diabetes type II) in a large proportion of postmenopausal women.
+Menopause also affects the body’s sensitivity to insulin, and may increase insulin resistance (which can in turn lead to the development of Type 2 diabetes mellitus) in some postmenopausal women.
 Furthermore, a 2013 Canadian study found that in obese postmenopausal women, those that exhibited insulin resistance also demonstrated higher circulating levels of the endocannabinoid 2-AG in the blood, lower levels of anandamide, and elevated levels of CB1-receptor activity compared with subjects who exhibited insulin sensitivity.

 The link between the endocannabinoid system, the menopause transition and the risk of weight gain deserves further investigation.
 An earlier study, conducted in 2005 in Germany, found that in postmenopausal women, obese subjects exhibited a significant increase in both anandamide and 2-AG compared with non-obese subjects.
 A corresponding reduction in levels of the endocannabinoid-degrading enzyme FAAH was also observed in obese women.